Get insider access

 Yes

-You can access the headphones' interface if you're connected via iOS; check out a video of how the interface works here.
-If you're on iOS 17 or later, you'll be able to access features like Adaptive Audio, which shifts your volume level depending on the amount of noise around you.
-There's also a Personalized Volume feature, which uses AI to generate a profile for your Apple account to record your content, volume, ANC mode, and external noise for the headphones to dynamically adjust to you.
-Conversation Awareness reduces your content's volume and switches to transparency mode so you can hear your conversation.
-Subjectively, it also seems to boost the mid-range so that you can better hear yourself and the other person.
-If the feature detects that the conversation has stopped, it turns off.
-Lastly, there's Automatic Switching.
-If you play audio from one device, it'll switch over to that device.
+The headphones don't have a dedicated app; however, you can access their interface when connected via iOS.
+On iOS 17 or later, you can access features like Adaptive Audio, which balances the AirPods Pro 2's ANC and transparency based on your environment.
+Personalized Volume also adjusts playback volume based on external noise.
+Conversation Awareness reduces your content's volume and switches the headphones to transparency mode, making it easier to hear your conversation.
+It also seems to boost the mid-range, improving your ability to hear yourself and voices near you.
+If the feature detects the conversation has stopped, it exits transparency mode and restores your media volume.
+Lastly, there's Automatic Switching: when you play audio from one device, the earbuds will seamlessly switch playback to that device.
 It's useful if you've paired your headphones to your MacBook and iPhone, as you can easily switch between audio sources.

-In addition to the iOS 17 features mentioned above, the iOS interface allows you to check the battery life of the headphones as well as the case, switch between ANC modes, and remap the press and hold control.
-You can also use the 'Find My' feature to track the case if you misplace it, and do a fit check to ensure the best possible fit.
-While there isn't any EQ in this app, you can access sound customization features via your iOS device's 'Accessibility' tab.
+In addition to the iOS 17 features mentioned above, the iOS interface allows you to check the battery life of both the headphones and the case, switch between ANC modes, and remap the press and hold control.
+You can also use the 'Find My' feature to track the case if you misplace it.
+While there isn't any EQ available, you can access some sound customization features via your iOS device's 'Accessibility' tab.

 Connectivity